-Best Credit Cards for Product Return Protection [2023] Best Credit Cards for Product Return Protection [2023]
+Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

-Best Credit Cards for Product Return Protection [2023]
+Best Credit Cards for Product Return Protection [2025]

 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-What is Return Protection and How Does it Work?
+What Is Return Protection and How Does It Work?

-If you find yourself in a position where a retailer won’t accept a returned item, you’ll need to contact the Benefits Administrator for your credit card to make a claim.
+If you find yourself in a position where a retailer won’t accept a returned item, you’ll need to contact the benefits administrator for your credit card to make a claim.

 Claims typically require you to submit: